wgoode3/c-sharp-lectures/day-8-entity-framework.md

 }
 ```

+Make sure you change the `mydb` to whatever you want your schema to be called...

 **Note:** if you connect using a different port, username, or password make sure you update the "ConnectionString" accordingly.

 ## Controller Changes